-With the introduction of Wi-Fi 6 and 5G, the devices connected to the internet are increasing very rapidly.
+With the introduction of Wi-Fi 6 and 5G, the devices connected to the Internet are increasing very rapidly.
 Studies suggest that the IPv4 addressing scheme, which is base addressing scheme of internet today won’t be able to tackle the problem of exponential increase of devices.
 The introduction of IPv6 addressing scheme provides the feasible solution for this problem in the current and future generation networking.